andrewjcm/ufw_whitelist/README.md

 # GitHub Actions UFW Whitelist

-Automatically whitelist GitHub Actions IP ranges in UFW firewall for a specified TCP port.
+Automatically whitelist GitHub Actions IP ranges in UFW firewall for a specified TCP port using **ipset** for efficient management of thousands of IPs.

 ## Overview

-This script fetches the current GitHub Actions IP ranges from GitHub's public API and automatically configures UFW (Uncomplicated Firewall) rules to allow traffic from these IPs to a specified TCP port.
-It's designed to run via crontab to keep the whitelist up-to-date as GitHub updates their IP ranges.
+This script fetches the current GitHub Actions IP ranges from GitHub's public API and automatically configures UFW (Uncomplicated Firewall) rules using **ipset** to allow traffic from these IPs to a specified TCP port.

+**Why ipset?** GitHub provides 5000+ IP ranges for Actions.
+Using individual UFW rules would be extremely slow (hours to update). ipset allows managing all IPs efficiently with a single firewall rule, updating in seconds instead of hours.

 ## Features

+- **High Performance**: Uses ipset to manage 5000+ IPs efficiently (single rule instead of thousands)
 - Fetches GitHub Actions IP ranges from GitHub's official API
-- Automatically adds UFW rules for new IP ranges
+- Automatically updates ipset with new IP ranges
-- Removes stale rules when IPs are no longer in GitHub's list
+- Removes stale IPs when no longer in GitHub's list
+- Persistent across reboots
 - Comprehensive logging to `/var/log/github-ufw-whitelist.log`
 - Configurable TCP port via environment variable
 - Safe to run multiple times (idempotent)